m1foley/mahjongwind/README.md

 `iex -S mix test <file>`

 ## TODO
-- Bug: drag from discards to winning tile, then undoing the win. should update turn to that player?
 - Firefox performance issues
-- Preload images in production
+- Allow drag/hide the loser menu so players can view all discards
-- Defensive backend code to protect against JS/network errors (bug: I ended up with an extra tile, maybe from Firefox performance and/or network latency)
+- Defensive backend code to protect against JS/network errors (bug: I ended up with an extra concealed tile, maybe from Firefox performance and/or network latency)
 - Inform the player if browser window is too small
-- Allow drag/hide the loser menu so players can view all discards
 - CSS: Is it possible to vertically spread the discards if only 1 flexbox row?
+- Edge case bug: drag from discards to winning tile, then undoing the win. should update turn to that player?
 - Put hidden gong next to exposed if not empty, so it doesn't cover seat-3?
 - Stress-test concurrent events, simulated latency, etc.
-- Show "loser menu" to winner too
+- Show LoserHandComponent to winner too
-- Look into reducing liveview updates: can sorting one's own hand not get sent to other players?
+- Look into reducing number of liveview updates: can sorting one's own hand not get sent to other players?
-- Consider CSS animation for exposing a tile
+- Consider more CSS animations: exposing a tile, taking from discards, etc.
 - Enforce that the winning tile was the last one picked up

 ## Long-term TODOs for public release